-Wonderfully Made Woman (WMW) based in Miles Platting provides invaluable support to women in the area to increase and improve their self-esteem and confidence.
+Wonderfully Made Woman, based in Miles Platting in Manchester, provides invaluable support to women in the area to increase and improve their self-esteem and confidence.

-Most programmes the organisation does are for women who have been victims of domestic abuse.
+Most programmes that the organisation carries out are for women who have been victims of domestic abuse.
 According to the organisation, many of these women have left their countries and miss their homes.
-Therefore, WMW wanted to do something to make them happy, help them to come out of isolation and make them smile.
-Most times dance helps women to find their balance, it reminds them of their femininity and gives them a chance to embrace their femininity.
+Wonderfully Made Woman wanted to do something to make them happy, help them to come out of isolation and make them smile.
+They have found that dance helps women to find their balance, and remind them of their femininity and give them a chance to embrace it.

 See the women in action below:

 Women feeling valued is the most important thing to Wonderfully Made Woman and the group’s sessions give local women something to look forward to and a place where they feel comfortable, confident and completely themselves.
 The huge variety of activities the group offers also provides women with invaluable skills, such as increasing confidence in the workplace or in interviews and creating new skills with their arts and crafts sessions.